MSADS-506-Applied-Time-Series-Analysis/litecoin_predictions/README.md

   <img src="images/ltc_boxplots.png">
 </p>

 A subsequent Box-Cox transformation tackles the skewness dilemma.
+However, such transformation is only done for exploratory purposes.

 The sample ACF shows a slow dampening which indicates a long memory process.
 The presence of non-stationarity can be established visa vie trend alone.